 As well as delivering new rail-based infrastructure, it is critically important that Sheffield’s existing tram network (Supertram) is supported, maintained, and wherever possible, enhanced.
 Securing the long-term future of the tram will be achieved by focusing new development within the catchment of its route and stations.
 This existing asset should also be supported by overall improvements in the efficiency of the public transport network, including delivering priority measures for trams and buses to provide for new and existing trips, and to improve journey time and reliability.
 This will involve prioritising public transport journeys over private car journeys.

 To strengthen the role of public transport within the city, there are proposals to deliver a series of Mass Transit Corridors (as highlighted in Policy SP1).
 These will be dedicated, high-speed public transport corridors, initially focused on priority bus routes to establish critical mass, and with the intention to investigate a transition from private car-based journeys to tram, tram-train extensions, or rail where lines exist.
 Where appropriate these will incorporate park & ride on key gateways to the city.
+The South Yorkshire Enhanced Bus Partnership 2022 is a 5-year approach aimed at developing a network that is more reliable, higher quality and offers better value.
+It includes provision of a range of infrastructure, from bus priority to new bus shelters and real time information

 Allied to this will be a radically altered approach to providing and improving the quantity and quality of pedestrian and cycle networks across the city.
 Initiatives and funding from Government, SYMCA and the Council will focus on increasing the length and breadth of coverage across the city, connecting housing and employment sites, and other key nodes to facilitate a high-quality integrated active travel network.
+It is important to make provision for non-standard cycles, including cargo bikes, as well as recognising the role that electrically assisted non-vehicular travel, such as E-Bikes, can have in making active travel accessible to more people and for more journeys.
+This is particularly important in Sheffield where the topography can be more challenging.